China Sourcing Agents

 CEFCCUN 38.3RoHSPSB (Singapore)

-The single most impactful quality variable in a power bank is the cell grade.
-Factories buy cells from multiple tiers:
+The single most impactful quality variable in sourcing consumer electronics like custom power banks wholesale is the cell grade.
+Factories buy cells from multiple tiers to assemble into their portable charger solutions:

 A-grade cells (Panasonic, Samsung SDI, LG MH1, CATL, EVE, LISHEN Grade A) meet the cell maker’s full specification for capacity, cycle life, and internal resistance.
-They carry individual traceability.
+They carry individual traceability and ensure your private label power bank meets top-tier standards.

 B-grade cells are production rejects or off-spec cells sold in bulk.
 A factory listing “18650 2,600 mAh” cells may ship B-grade cells with actual usable capacity of 1,800–2,100 mAh and degraded cycle life (often <200 cycles before hitting 80% capacity threshold).